oracle-livelabs/spatial-graph/spatial-studio/spatial-analysis-intro/spatial-analysis-intro-sandbox.md

     On your own, paste the GeoJSON endpoint into a browser and observe your results returned as GeoJSON.
 Similarly, you may copy and paste the SQL code into SQL Developer Web to run the analysis directly.

-This concludes the Intro to Oracle Spatial Studio workshop.
+This concludes the Introduction to Oracle Spatial Studio workshop.

 ## Acknowledgements

 * **Author** - David Lapp, Database Product Management
-* **Last Updated By/Date** - Denise Myrick, Database Product Management, November 2024
+* **Last Updated By/Date** - Denise Myrick, Database Product Management, March 2025